communitypoweredbydlot/community-website/content/en/TermsAndConditions.md

 #### Departments

-* Social-Educational;
+* Social-Educational
-* PR and Communication;
+* PR and Communication
-* Fundraising - project writing;
+* Fundraising - project writing
-* Human Resources and Accounting;
+* Human Resources and Accounting
-* IT;
+* IT
-* Project Management.
+* Project Management

 **Social-Educational department**
-* Organizing events, courses and trainings regarding the protection of the environment and the health benefits of nature;
+* Organizing events, courses and trainings regarding the protection of the environment and the health benefits of nature
-* Establishing research groups on certain topics and publishing the results in specialized journals in the country and abroad;
+* Establishing research groups on certain topics and publishing the results in specialized journals in the country and abroad
-* Participation of research groups in conferences related to the fields of activity of the Organization;
+* Participation of research groups in conferences related to the fields of activity of the Organization
-* Organizing social events for members and volunteers of the Organization;
+* Organizing social events for members and volunteers of the Organization
-* Organizing environment clean-up actions.
+* Organizing environment clean-up actions

 **PR and Communication department**
-* Identifying possible collaborators and partners and establishing a connection with them;
+* Identifying possible collaborators and partners and establishing a connection with them
 * Concluding partnership contracts;
-* Maintaining relationships with partners and communicating with them during the project development;
+* Maintaining relationships with partners and communicating with them during the project development
-* Communication with the press: drafting press releases, addressing invitations to various events;
+* Communication with the press: drafting press releases, addressing invitations to various events
-* Promoting the Organization as well as its events and projects;
+* Promoting the Organization as well as its events and projects
 * Creating promotional materials;
-* Administering, updating and creating content for the Organization's blog and social media pages.
+* Administering, updating and creating content for the Organization's blog and social media pages

 **Fundraising - project writing department**
-* Identification of funding sources;
+* Identification of funding sources
-* Fundraising;
+* Fundraising
-* Obtaining sponsorships;
+* Obtaining sponsorships
-* Writing projects - familiarization with the regulations of the financiers, completing the financing applications, the primary design of the projects;
+* Writing projects - familiarization with the regulations of the financiers, completing the financing applications, the primary design of the projects
-* Resources estimation and management.
+* Resources estimation and management

 **Human Resources and Accounting department**
-* Identifies the need for voluntary / internal staff of the Organization;
+* Identifies the need for voluntary / internal staff of the Organization
-* Recruitment of volunteers;
+* Recruitment of volunteers
-* Takes over the applications for membership;
+* Takes over the applications for membership
-* Completes employment / accession formalities;
+* Completes employment / accession formalities
-* Training of volunteers and employees;
+* Training of volunteers and employees
-* Carrying out primary accounting;
+* Carrying out primary accounting
-* Makes payment to suppliers of goods and services.
+* Makes payment to suppliers of goods and services

 **IT department**
-* Ensures the functionality of the website and email accounts;
+* Ensures the functionality of the website and email accounts
-* Identifies software development opportunities;
+* Identifies software development opportunities
-* Maintains relationships with web service providers.
+* Maintains relationships with web service providers

 **Project Management department**
-* Identifies potential projects;
+* Identifies potential projects
-* Identifies the need for logistical and human resources in order to implement projects;
+* Identifies the need for logistical and human resources in order to implement projects
-* Makes budget estimates for activities;
+* Makes budget estimates for activities
-* Plans and coordinates the activity of volunteers in order to organize the actions of the Organization;
+* Plans and coordinates the activity of volunteers in order to organize the actions of the Organization
-* Plans and coordinates the activity of internal teams in order to achieve the assigned projects;
+* Plans and coordinates the activity of internal teams in order to achieve the assigned projects
-* Prepares the evaluation report of completed projects.
+* Prepares the evaluation report of completed projects

 **Department coordinators**
-* Coordinate the volunteers in carrying out the planned activities;
+* Coordinate the volunteers in carrying out the planned activities
-* Give their consent for the activities of the members of the respective department;
+* Give their consent for the activities of the members of the respective department
-* Formulates a monthly activity report to be handed over to the management bodies;
+* Formulates a monthly activity report to be handed over to the management bodies
-* Have the right to propose the action of volunteers who refuse to fulfill their duties;
+* Have the right to propose the action of volunteers who refuse to fulfill their duties
-* Have the right to propose volunteers as members of the Organization;
+* Have the right to propose volunteers as members of the Organization
-* Have the right to propose amendments to the internal regulations.
+* Have the right to propose amendments to the internal regulations

 #### Members

 **Member categories**

 The Organization consists of the following categories of members:
-* founding members - who participated in the founding of the Organization and contributed materially and morally to its founding and to the establishment of the initial social patrimony;
+* founding members - who participated in the founding of the Organization and contributed materially and morally to its founding and to the establishment of the initial social patrimony
-* associate members - who are subsequently associated with the founding of the Organization and contribute morally and materially to the increase of its patrimony;
+* associate members - who are subsequently associated with the founding of the Organization and contribute morally and materially to the increase of its patrimony
-* honorary members - persons or companies who have made a special contribution to the development of the Organization's activity on a moral and material level;
+* honorary members - persons or companies who have made a special contribution to the development of the Organization's activity on a moral and material level
-* supporting members - persons or companies who support the Organization materially, by paying dues or by offering unpaid services in order to support the activity of the Organization.
+* supporting members - persons or companies who support the Organization materially, by paying dues or by offering unpaid services in order to support the activity of the Organization

 **Acquiring membership**

 Any person or company who adheres to the statute of the Organization can be a member of the ASOCIATIA COMMUNITY POWERED BY DLOT, committing that he/she/it will apply and respect unconditionally his statute as well as the legislation in force.

 The status of member of the Organization is acquired through the following ways:
-* At the constitution, by signing the constitutive act;
+* At the constitution, by signing the constitutive act
-* Subsequently, by submitting in writing an application to express its will to join, and the application will be approved by the Board of Directors.
+* Subsequently, by submitting in writing an application to express its will to join, and the application will be approved by the Board of Directors

 The quality of associate member and that of honorary member is granted by the Board of Directors with majority vote.

 The eligibility criteria for obtaining the quality of associate member are the following:
-* has been registered in the Organization, as a volunteer, for at least one year and has actively participated, monthly, to at least one campaign of the Organization;
+* actively participated in at least 3 actions of the Organization
+  OR
-* has successfully coordinated at least 2 campaigns in the interest of the Organization.
+* has successfully coordinated at least 2 campaigns in the interest of the Organization

 The eligibility criteria for obtaining the honorary membership are the following:
-* has offered a material donation in the amount of at least X% compared to the annual membership fee of the founding members;
+* brings a major material contribution to the patrimony of the Organization
+  OR
-* contributes to the increase of the notoriety and the presence in the media, of the Organization.
+* contributes to the increase of the notoriety and the presence in the media, of the Organization

 The eligibility criteria for obtaining the status of supporting member are the following:
-* holds an unpaid position within the Organization;
+* holds an unpaid position within the Organization, other than volunteering
+  OR
-* is actively involved in both internal and external activities of the Organization.
+* is actively involved in both internal and external activities of the Organization

 Membership is not transferable.

 **Loss of membership**

 Occurs in the following situations:
-* cessation of the existence of the Organization;
+* cessation of the existence of the Organization
-* loss of citizenship;
+* loss of citizenship
-* loss of exercise capacity;
+* loss of exercise capacity
-* resignation from membership;
+* resignation from membership
-* violation of the obligations and duties provided in the Statute and in the regulation;
+* violation of the obligations and duties provided in the Statute and in the regulation
-* improper conduct, which causes moral and / or material damages to the Organization;
+* improper conduct, which causes moral and / or material damages to the Organization
-* withdrawal of this quality by the Board of Directors for justified reasons.
+* withdrawal of this quality by the Board of Directors for justified reasons

 The loss of the quality of members of the Organization is decided by the Board of Directors and is submitted to the vote in the General Assembly, which takes the decision by qualified majority.
 The person in question may challenge the decision within 15 working days from the communication of the decision before the General Assembly.